armory/docs/content/en/plugins/pipelines-as-code/install/cdsh.md

 ---
-title: Install Pipelines as Code in Armory Continuous Deployment
+title: Install Pipelines-as-Code in Armory Continuous Deployment
 linkTitle: Install - Armory CD
-weight: 5
+weight: 1
 description: >
   Learn how to install Armory's Pipelines and Code plugin in Armory Continuous Deployment.
 ---

-## Install Pipelines as Code
+## Install Pipelines-as-Code

-_Dinghy_ is the microservice you need to enable to use Pipelines as Code.
+_Dinghy_ is the microservice you need to enable to use Pipelines-as-Code.
 Add the following to your `SpinnakerService` manifest:

 {{< prism lang="yaml" line="9-10" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}